Petrosbid/django-article-job_helper-platform/README.md

 # Django Article & Job Portal

-A modular Django project featuring a multi-app architecture for managing articles, job postings, user authentication, and more.
+A persian modular Django project featuring a multi-app architecture for managing articles, job postings, user authentication, and more.
 This project is designed as a robust starting point for building scalable web applications with Django.

 ## Features